 Provide a Narrative Description – On a separate sheet of paper you need to provide a narrative description of the filter installation.
 This does not have to be a writing masterpiece, but it needs to explain something about the facility, the filter recommendations you have made and any other details about the work that you have done with the facility and its staff (for example, training of technicians).
 There is an additional sheet supplied with the nomination package that will help you with this narrative.
 It goes through the pertinent points and leaves room for your description.
 The purpose of this narrative is two-fold: first, it gives the reviewers a better understanding of the facility and its use of filtration to provide clean air and secondly, from time to time we send out publicity on Clean Air Award winners and the narrative gives the additional detail necessary to make this effective.

 Send in the Application – The Clean Air Award application can either be mailed to the NAFA office or it can be emailed to email@example.com.
 If pictures are sent digitally, they need to be in either .jpg or .pdf format.

 The application is then reviewed by the NAFA office staff for completeness.
 If additional information is required, NAFA office staff will contact you.
 The completed applications are then sent to the members of the NAFA Clean Air Award Committee for review and approval.
 You will be notified after this review.

 All in all, it is a very simple, painless process.
 Properly organized, you should be able to complete the application in an afternoon.
 That amount of time and $100 are a small price to pay for a very satisfied customer.

-Keep in mind – Clean Air Award applications must be received no later than August 1, 2013.
+Keep in mind – Clean Air Award applications must be received no later than August 1 of each year.